stereum-dev/ethereum-node-web-docs/docs/02-guides/03-configuration/doppelganger-protection.md

 #### What is Doppelganger Protection?

 Doppelganger Protection is a critical security feature in the Ethereum staking ecosystem.
 It helps to prevent a situation where a validator might inadvertently be running in two different places simultaneously.
-This scenario, known as a "doppelganger," can lead to serious penalties for the validator, including slashing and loss of staked ETH.
-The protection mechanism ensures that only one instance of a validator is active at any given time, safeguarding the validator’s operations and maintaining network integrity.
+This scenario is a [slashable offense](../../04-glossary/slashing.md) and leads to serious penalties for the validator in the form of a loss of staked ETH.
+The Doppelganger protection mechanism ensures that only one instance of a validator is active at any given time, safeguarding the validator’s operations and maintaining network integrity.

 #### How Does Doppelganger Protection Work?